HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Experimental evaluation

 \subsection{Experimental setup}

 We use a real-time simulator to model the power grid under different operating scenarios.
 The OPAL-RT hardware platform, OP4512,~\cite{op4512} runs a real-time EMT model of the electrical network using the Hypersim software~\cite{hypersim}, capturing dynamics in the kilohertz range.
 This is essential for accurately modeling power systems dominated by renewable energy.
 In our prototype, the OPAL-RT hardware represents the actual electrical grid and provides input and output interfaces.
 We create the necessary digital objects of the implementation-specific layer to interact with it, as explained in Section~\ref{subsec:framework-devices}.

-Edge nodes run on a computing node directly connected to the OPAL-RT, ensuring real-time interaction.
+Edge nodes run on a workstation directly connected to the OPAL-RT, ensuring real-time interaction.
+The workstation runs Ubuntu 22.04 and is equipped with an Intel i7-1265U CPU and 16 GB of RAM.
+Communication with the Cloud layer takes place over the institutional network using standard TCP/IP, with RabbitMQ as the messaging middleware.
+The workstation connects to the local network via Wi-Fi.
 The Cloud layer consists of virtual machines hosted on an on-premise server at BSC, each with 4~CPUs and 8~GB of RAM.
-HPC resources are provided by the general-purpose partition of the MareNostrum~5 supercomputer, which consists of compute nodes equipped with two Intel Xeon Platinum 8480+ processors—each with 56~cores at 2.0~GHz—for a total of 112 cores per node.
+Measured average round-trip latency between edge and cloud nodes is approximately 30 ms. HPC resources are provided by the general-purpose partition of the MareNostrum~5 supercomputer, which consists of compute nodes equipped with two Intel Xeon Platinum 8480+ processors—each with 56~cores at 2.0~GHz—for a total of 112 cores per node.
 Each node includes 512~GB of RAM and is interconnected via NVIDIA HDR InfiniBand for high-throughput, low-latency communication.